tudelft3d/Dynamic-energy-simulations-based-on-the-3D-BAG-2.0/README.md

-# Dynamic-energy-simulations-based-on-the-3D-BAG-2.0
+# Dynamic energy simulations based on the 3D BAG v2.0

-This repository contains python and sql scripts to create XML CitySIM files from a 3DCityDB instance.
-It contains the following:
+This repository was created by Yuzhen Jin while writting his MSc Thesis in Geomatics at the TUDelft.
+It contains python and sql scripts to create XML CitySIM files from a 3DCityDB instance.
+Here you find:

 ## Data
 - **CityGML:** three CityGML v2.0 sample datasets (DTM, Tress, Buildings) of a fictitious city named Alderam.